sitebay/docs/articles/guides/quick-answers/sitebay/alias-frequently-used-commands/index.md

 ---
 slug: alias-frequently-used-commands
-description: 'Learn how to streamline your WordPress management tasks in Site Bay using aliases for frequently used commands.
+description: 'Learn how to streamline your WordPress management tasks in SiteBay using aliases for frequently used commands.
 This guide explains creating and removing aliases for efficiency.'
-keywords: ["WordPress", "alias", "command line", "Site Bay"]
+keywords: ["WordPress", "alias", "command line", "SiteBay"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2024-04-04
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
-title: 'Alias Frequently Used Commands in Site Bay'
+title: 'Alias Frequently Used Commands in SiteBay'
 tags: ["sitebay"]
 aliases: ['/quick-answers/sitebay/alias-frequently-used-commands/']
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---
 What is an Alias?

-An alias in Site Bay simplifies your WordPress management by creating shortcuts for the commands you use most.
+An alias in SiteBay simplifies your WordPress management by creating shortcuts for the commands you use most.
 It’s like having speed dial for your website management tasks.

 List Existing Aliases